“Eclectic, interesting…will fill you with hope and resolve!” – Pick up our new short story collection, Women.Mutiny

 Women's Web is an open platform that publishes a diversity of views.
 Individual posts do not necessarily represent the platform's views and opinions at all times.
 If you have a complementary or differing point of view, sign up and start sharing your views too!

-India Fellow is a 13-month social leadership program for young Indians who want to
+India Fellow is an 18-month social leadership program for young Indians who want to

 The Looming Water Crisis Will Mean Extra Labour For Girls & Women In Our Unequal Social Order